By Greg Rodgers

 - Fishing Kit: In a film canister, I carry a few hooks of various sizes, a couple of sinkers in case I’m forced to get the line down in a rough sea, and some line.
 I’ve used the line numerous times to sew backpacks and shoes.

 - MultiTool: It’s a lightweight cheapie, but the pliers have come in handy many times.
+I’ve used the tool to remove stubborn hooks from fish.

 - Alcohol Pads: Of course they’re good for disinfecting things, but the main reason I carry a few in this travel survival kit is because they help conserve matches by extending burn time a little.
+Vaseline on a cotton ball also works as an excellent fire starter, but I haven’t worked out a convenient way to carry the mess.

 - LED Light: I certainly wouldn’t trust my life to it, but it weighs nothing and helps me to conserve power on my headtorch if I have to dig around in the kit to find stuff.